Estimated reading time: 4 minutes

-1. Provide them with adequate training.
+Provide adequate training.

-When you hire remote workers, they will no doubt need training to strengthen their skills and learn how to utilize your company’s systems and technologies properly.
-If they don’t receive the proper amount of training, they will run into problems while working in their home offices.
-Even the most skilled remote employees can lag behind if they don’t fully understand your company’s processes and protocols, or if they can’t get swift responses to their requests for assistance.
+When you hire remote workers, they will undoubtedly need the training to strengthen their skills and learn how to properly utilize your small business’s systems and technologies.
+If they don’t receive the proper training, they will face problems working in their home offices.
+In addition, even the most skilled remote employees can lag if they do not fully understand your company’s processes and protocols or cannot get swift responses to their requests for assistance.

-Your remote employees won’t be able to meet with their colleagues to chat about sports, fashion, or the latest Netflix series.
-They will miss out on this social interaction, and it can make them feel isolated and out of the loop.
-Fortunately, there are ways to keep them connected with your company and your team members, even though they are miles away or in a different time zone.
+Your remote employees will not be able to meet with their colleagues to chat about sports, fashion, or the latest Netflix series.
+They will miss out on this social interaction, making them feel isolated and out of the loop.
+Fortunately, there are ways to keep them connected with your business and team members, even though they are miles away or in a different time zone.

-3. Have company calls and virtual meetings.
+Have calls and virtual meetings.

-Having remote employees is good for your company’s bottom line because you are saving money on office rent, furniture, electricity, and parking, to name a few.
-That means you should have sufficient capital available to fly them out to your company headquarters once a year, or whenever it is needed.
-In-person meetings allow your employees put names to faces and bond with each other in the workplace.
+Having remote employees is suitable for your business’s bottom line because you save money on office rent, furniture, electricity, and parking, to name a few.
+That means you should have sufficient capital to fly them out to your headquarters once a year or whenever needed.
+In addition, in-person meetings allow your employees to put names to faces and bond with each other in the workplace.

 One of the best things you can do for your employees is to give them kudos.
-Telling them how much you appreciate their efforts and contributions goes a long way.
+Telling them that you appreciate their efforts and contributions goes a long way.
 It makes your employees happy, creates a positive work environment, and can reduce employee turnover.
-When showing recognition to your employees who are standing above the rest, including those who work remotely.
+Recognize your employees who stand above the rest, including those who work remotely.

 Working from home can cause some employees, even those who are overperforming, to feel like they are not an integral part of your small business’s success.
 So, reach out to them via telephone or email to give them positive feedback.